jlevy/og-equity-compensation/README.md

 ### Dilution illustrations

-The visualizations below are rough illustrations of how ownership of a venture-backed company evolves as funding is raised.
+These visualizations illustrate how ownership of a venture-backed company evolves as funding is raised.
 One scenario imagines changes to ownership in a well-performing startup, and the other is loosely based on
 [this careful analysis of Zipcar](http://reactionwheel.net/2018/05/zipcar-fundraising-breakdown.html),